ridasantos/infobip-smsalert/README.md

     SMSClient smsClient = new SMSClient(config);

 # Sending message with multiple address
-Note: for single destination address, pass a string instead of string[]
+Note: for single destination address, pass a string instead of string[].
+Phone number should have a prefix of country code.

     OneApi.Config.Configuration config = new OneApi.Config.Configuration(username, password);
     SMSClient smsClient = new SMSClient(config);